-Practical info for internationals living and working in Denmark
+Practical info for international newcomers living and working in Denmark

 Moving to a foreign country and adapting to a new culture can take time.
-However, coming to a country like Denmark where the standard of living is generally very high and people feel happy and safe will most certainly make this process easier.
-Denmark has well-functioning infrastructure, a strong educational system and rich cultural life that can make living in Denmark a great experience for you and your family.
+However, coming to a country like Denmark will most certainly make this process easier.
+Here the standard of living is generally very high and people feel happy and safe.
+Denmark has a well-functioning infrastructure, a strong educational system and a rich cultural life.
+This can make living in Denmark a great experience for you and your family.

 We take good care of you!